Chart Color Schemes

 Household Composition

-Lakes Entrance features high concentrations of lone person households, with a fairly typical median household size
+Lakes Entrance features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.7% of all households, including 18.4% composed of couples with children, 37.5% consisting of couples without children, and 9.4% single parent families.
-Non-family households make up the remaining 34.3%, with lone person households at 32.2% and group households comprising 2.1% of the total.
-The median household size is 2.2 people, which aligns with the average for the Rest of Vic.
+Family households constitute 65.7% of all households, including 18.4% couples with children, 37.5% couples without children, and 9.4% single parent families.
+Non-family households comprise the remaining 34.3%, with lone person households at 32.2% and group households at 2.1%.
+The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households